 - Support the arts and attend local events.
 Krakow has many great galleries where artists display their works.
 Speak to the owners and learn about what they’re doing.

 - Visit fewer places but stay longer at each destination.
-I highly recommend spending 5 days in Krakow if you can; there’s a lot to see.
+I highly recommend spending 5 days in Krakow if possible; there’s a lot to see.

 If you have visited Krakow in winter or would like to leave a review of the Krakow Xmas Market, comment below.
 This helps others who are interested in visiting and trying to plan their holiday.